gdiazbanuelos/ultrawider/README.md

 - Patch FOV values
 - Added ability to patch other aspect ratios (32:9, 16:10)
 - Highlight already patched games in green
-- If default Steam location is not found, ability to manually select Steam install folder
-- Add JSON file to final build so that anyone can manually add games to patcher tool
+- Add optional JSON file to final build so that anyone can manually add games to patcher tool

 # Building Ultrawider
 - Install Python